by Andrew Solender

 Civil Rights protesters under the leadership of Dr. Martin Luther King and the NAACP achieved an historic political victory against huge odds.
 However, they only accomplished this because of King’s ability to work with and whip politicians such as Lyndon Johnson, formerly a Southern Democrat, somewhat sympathetic to segregationists, and Hubert Humphrey.
 In recruiting these charismatic and powerful politicians to their cause, the Civil Rights Protesters succeeded in both turning American opinion and legislation in their favor, and by the end of the ’60s the movement was deemed generally successful in its goals.

 So far, the anti-Trump movement is shaping up to be a lot more like the Vietnam movement than the Civil Rights movement, and this could be very problematic.
 Though confidence in the government has declined since that era, the power of government has not.
 Sandernistas and Warrenites have generally expressed suspicion in mainstream media and establishment figures, particularly the ones that run the Democratic Party.
-This is a mistake, and I would advise those people to use their better judgment and work with the people with whom they have at least some common ground.
+This is a mistake, and I would advise those people to use their better judgment and work with the people with whom they have at least some common ground, and get back to grassroots organizing.

 Even the Tea Party, though a radical movement, managed to seize significant power by backing and funding candidates for congress, many of whom went on to be elected and serve to this day.
 Millennial liberals have, more and more, started to find their political voice, and have started registering to run for office, calling their congressmen and volunteering in campaigns.
 This is a positive step forward.
 Democrats must get back to grassroots organizing, fundraising and coalition building if they are to seize power from Trump in four years.